sverlan/psimulator/README.md

 ## Overview

 PSimulator is a command-line simulator for P systems.
-This tool simulates P system operations based on a user-defined input file containing the system configuration and rewriting rules.
+This tool simulates Network of Cells model that has bisimulations with most variants of P systems, see [the tutorial paper](https://link.springer.com/chapter/10.1007/978-3-642-54239-8_6) for more details.
 Optionally, the simulation can generate a state graph for further analysis.

 ## Features